Ever hear someone say it was better in the old days?

-Holidays were about joining up with other neighborhood children and making your own entertainment.
+Holidays were about joining up with other neighbourhood children and making your own entertainment.
 I remember for a long time, as a child, we didn’t have television.

 It was down to the meadows near the creek to pick blackberries, swim in the water, or raiding new housing estates for offcuts to build a cubby house.

 Not like today with television, video players, movies-on-demand, personal computers, game boys, and a plethora of other entertainment choices.

 Were we better off back in the old days?